 Poor health is not caused by something you don’t have; it’s caused by disturbing something that you already have.
 Healthy is not something that you need to get, it’s something you have already if you don’t disturb it.

 Toxic shock syndrome (TSS) is a risk associated with tampon use.
 Using super absorbent tampons, and/or leaving them in too long, are two primary risk factors The average woman uses anywhere from 11,000 to more than 16,000 tampons in her lifetime.
 In addition to that, many regularly use sanitary pads.
-But […]
+But did you […]

 Menstruation is one of the vital processes of a woman’s body which deserves utmost caution and self-care.
 Women are slightly more vulnerable to bacterial infection during menstruation, due to the change in the vagina’s pH balance.
 Ensuring proper hygiene during menses, and eating right is the key to ease the pain […]